-Students who are working on a PICS sponsored project will be acknowledged as PICS Scholars and will be invited to participate in PICS student engagement activities.
+Students and post-docs who are working on a PICS sponsored project will be acknowledged as PICS Scholars and will be invited to participate in PICS Scholars' engagement activities.
 To facilitate this the project team will provide PICS with the names, contact information and research topic/title for students and postdoctoral fellows working on the funded project.